sahil-ra/CodePair/README.md

 # CodePair

-Collaborative code editor made using Java, Java Sockets, JavaFX.
+It is a Collaborative code editor made using Java, Java Sockets, JavaFX.